multipath-tcp/mptcp-upstream-virtme-docker/README.md

 #### Packetdrill

+You can set `INPUT_PACKETDRILL_STABLE=1` env var to use the branch for the current kernel version instead of the dev version following MPTCP net-next.

 You can set `INPUT_PACKETDRILL_NO_SYNC=1` env var not to sync Packetdrill with upstream.
 This is useful if you mount a local packetdrill repo in the image.